archcoding-books/papers/storage/haystack/haystack.md

 the format of each needle.
 Table 1 describes the fields in each needle.

-To retrieve needles quickly, each Store machine main- tains an in-memory data structure for each of its vol- umes.
-That data structure maps pairs of (key, alter- nate key)^2 to the corresponding needle’s flags, size in bytes, and volume offset.
+To retrieve needles quickly, each Store machine maintains an in-memory data structure for each of its volumes.
+That data structure maps pairs of (key, alternate key)^2 to the corresponding needle’s flags, size in bytes, and volume offset.
 After a crash, a Store machine can reconstruct this mapping directly from the volume file before processing requests.
-We now describe how a Store machine maintains its volumes and in-memory mapping while responding to read, write, and delete re- quests (the only operations supported by the Store).
+We now describe how a Store machine maintains its volumes and in-memory mapping while responding to read, write, and delete requests (the only operations supported by the Store).

 ####3.4.1 Photo Read
 When a Cache machine requests a photo it supplies the